William Beardmore and Company: Merchant ships

+Land weapons

+During the World War I Beardmore produced and repaired field artillery such as BL 6-inch 26 cwt howitzer or QF 18-pounder gun.
+After the war it also developed a 40 mm anti-tank gun, a set of various field artillery systems and the so-called Beardmore-Farquhar light machine gun from the Farquhar–Hill rifle but none of the weapons was adopted due to the glut on the market caused by military surplus from WWI.

 Railway locomotives

 An attempt was made during the 1920s to diversify into the manufacture of railway locomotives at Dalmuir.
 Twenty 4-6-0 tender locomotives were built for the Great Eastern Railway as part of their class S69.
 Ninety London and North Western Railway Prince of Wales class locomotives were built between 1921 and 1922, along with an extra exhibition locomotive for the LNWR's successor, the London, Midland and Scottish Railway in 1924.
-They also built 90 ‘Jinty’ tank engine for the LMS between 1928 and 1929.
+They also built 90 'Jinty' tank engine for the LMS between 1928 and 1929.
 Beardmore's locomotive production was small compared with the established competition.

 In concert with US and Canadian Westinghouse, diesel engines were developed and installed for railway self-propelled car use.
 Canadian National Railways had two articulated cars powered with Beardmore 320 hp engines, eight cars with 185 hp engines, and seven cars with 300 hp engines.
-Canadian National also purchased two locomotives, 9000-9001, built by Westinghouse and fitted with 1,330 hp engines.
+Canadian National also purchased two locomotives, 9000–9001, built by Westinghouse and fitted with 1,330 hp engines.
 Several American railroads had self-propelled cars fitted with Westinghouse engines derived from Beardmore designs.